nkcuong2761/Social-CO2/README.md

 _Getting CO2 data through Bluetooth pairing with Aranet4 sensor_

 3. **React:**
+- [React](https://reactjs.org/) (also known as React.js or ReactJS) is a front-end JavaScript library for building user interfaces.
 - Integrate back-end integration (such as Bluetooth connection, Firebase Firestore, and Mapbox integration) into the front-end.
 - We chose React because:
 	- Component-based nature allows us to reuse code and build rich user interfaces.